Habbagent History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Habbagent is one of the oldest family names to come from the Anglo-Saxon tribes of Britain.
 It is derived from the name Hobb, a pet form of the personal name Robert.
 This name was supplemented by the common diminutive suffix -kin.
 Thus, the original form of the surname Habbagent was Hobbe-kin.
-CITATION[CLOSE]

 Early Origins of the Habbagent family

 The surname Habbagent was first found in Oxfordshire at Swalcliffe where a family of this name has resided since the 13th century and had nineteen proprietors who had the personal name of John.
 However, the earliest record of the name was found in the Latin form of Hobekinus in the Curia Regis Rolls of Staffordshire in 1224.
 William Hobkyn and Richard Hobkyn were both listed in the Subsidy Rolls of Worcestershire in 1327, while the Subsidy Rolls of Staffordshire of the same year list William Hopkyn and John Hopkynes.

 The Hundredorum Rolls of 1273 list Nicholas Hobekyn and Roger Hobekyn in Cambridgeshire and later the Yorkshire Poll Tax Rolls of 1379 listed Agnes Hobkyn-wyf.

 This web page shows only a small excerpt of our Habbagent research.
 Another 72 words (5 lines of text) covering the years 1563, 1626, 1600, 1657, 1612, 1682, 1660, 1581, 1644, 1620, 1620, 1627, 1690, 1681 and 1690 are included under the topic Early Habbagent History in all our PDF Extended History products and printed products wherever possible.